 As previously noted, the subject land is designated 'Settlement Area' according to the County of Middlesex and 'Residential' in the Middlesex Centre's Official Plan.
-The lot is zoned 'Urban Residential First Density - Exception (UR1-26) Zone' by Middlesex Centre's Comprehensive Zoning By-law.
-Staff note that the applicants request for a minor variance to the maximum size is generally due to the preferred nature of development on the lands.
+The lot is zoned 'Urban Residential First Density - Exception (UR1-22) Zone' by Middlesex Centre's Comprehensive Zoning By-law.
+Staff note that the applicants request for a minor variance to the maximum size and interior side yard setback reductions is generally due to the preferred nature of development on the lands.
 The applicant has also indicated that the location of the new accessory building on the lands would be necessary to the intended purpose of a pool house, placing the pool equipment next to the proposed location of the pool in the rear yard.